binary-butterfly/validataclass/docs/03-basic-validators.md

 validator.validate(-0.001)  # will return -0.001
 validator.validate(1.0)     # will return 1.0
-validator.validate(1)       # will raise InvalidTypeError (use allow_integers=True or an IntegerValidator) validator.validate("1.23")  # will raise InvalidTypeError (use DecimalValidator instead)
+validator.validate(1)       # will raise InvalidTypeError (use allow_integers=True or an IntegerValidator) validator.validate("1.23")  # will raise InvalidTypeError (use DecimalValidator or FloatToDecimalValidator instead)

 # allow_integers parameter: Accept integers and convert them to floats
 validator = FloatValidator(allow_integers=True)
 validator.validate(1.234)   # will return 1.234
 validator.validate(42.0)    # will return 42.0
 validator.validate(42)      # will return 42.0 (float, not integer!)
-validator.validate("1.23")  # will still raise InvalidTypeError (use DecimalValidator instead)
+validator.validate("1.23")  # will still raise InvalidTypeError

 # Value range: Only allow values from -1.0 to +1.0
 validator = FloatValidator(min_value=-1.0, max_value=1.0)